What you can expect from this article...

 My Experience with Group Tour Companies

 Since my first group tour in Cambodia and Vietnam, I have taken several other group tours with several companies.
-I’ve sailed the Thai islands and The Galapagos Islands, Climbed mountains in Peru, travelled through Laos, Thailand and Malaysia and taken overland trips through South America and East Africa.
+I’ve sailed the Thai islands and The Galapagos Islands, Climbed mountains in Peru, sailed the Maldives, travelled through Laos, Thailand, Sri Lanka and Malaysia and taken overland trips through South America and East Africa.

 Whilst I also take plenty of solo trips and sometimes travel with friends, I still love to go on plenty of group adventure tours and G Adventures is my personal favourite tour company to use.
 I’m also a big fan of Intrepid which are actually very similar to G Adventures and you can read about them in my article; G Adventures vs Intrepid, which is best?!